 - a blood clot or bleeding within the brain shortly after a patient exhibits symptoms of a stroke.

-- a stroke, especially with a new technique called Perfusion CT.
+- a stroke, especially with a technique called CT Perfusion of the Head.

 - brain tumors.